 A good leader should coach, mentor and influence people to perform at their very best.
 Exercising leadership also means being able to powerfully articulate your vision and inspire employees to rally around it.
 It is easy to force or demand someone to do what you want them to do, but it takes a visionary to be able to spot the potential and cultivate the aspirations of employees.

 Asses yourself regularly

 Regular self-assessment will keep you on track and also provide guiding principles in your leadership duties.
-At certain points it will be useful to take a step back and reflect on whether you take responsibility when things go wrong, and turn the spotlight on the people around you in good times.
+At certain points it will be useful to take a step back and reflect on whether you take responsibility when things go wrong, and give credit to the people around you in good times.
 It is also important that everyone else around you succeeds together.
-Hence, good leaders encourage people to do their best and incentivise so they don't fall behind.
+Hence, good leaders encourage people to do their best and incentivise them so that they don't fall behind.

 Find out what you’re worth using the Robert Walters Salary Survey.

 Find your next Accountancy & Finance opportunity via our job search page.